ey96/DataScienceBikesharing/README.md

     │   ├── output                # contains the output from the CLI-commands (e.g., .pkl-files, transformed csv-files) │   └── processed             # contains proccessed csv-files
     ├── doc
-    │   ├── figures               # stores all the figures, which are gernerated through the analysis │   ├── Timeline_PDS2020.docx # our timeline
+    │   ├── figures                 # stores all the figures, which are gernerated through the analysis │   ├── interactive_figure      # maps as html-files for presentation
+    │   ├── Timeline_PDS2020.docx   # our timeline
-    │   └── report.pdf            # our group-report
+    │   └── PDS_Report_Dortmund.pdf # our group-report
     ├── nextbike                  # our python-project (i.e., src)
     ├── notebooks
     │   ├── archiv                                      # contains all the 'plain'- notebooks